 If you’re not a perfectly clean eater at the moment and jump in to a keto diet you may at first experience some negative effects.
 Understand that your body is transitioning from using blood sugar to fat, in the way it’s powering itself.
 The negative effects are temporary and include fatigue and nausea.

 Snack Ideas While in Ketosis

 When following a Ketogenic diet it is essential that you keep your carbohydrate intake low and your fat intake higher.
 If you eat too many carbs you can throw yourself out of ketosis.
-It is a good idea to have some easy keto snacks available in case you are ever short on time and need to something to eat.
+It is a good idea to have a delicious Keto Fat Bomb and some easy keto snacks available in case you are ever short on time and need to something to eat.
 Some common foods that people eat while on a keto diet are: seafood, bacon, cheeses, oils, nuts and butter.